CodeBlackwell/FSQ-OSM/blog_notes.md

 - **Bugs & Obstacles:** Faced recurring `ModuleNotFoundError` due to Python path confusion between Poetry, pytest, and the shell.
 Solved by installing pytest as a dev dependency and explicitly setting `PYTHONPATH=$(pwd)` in test runs.
 - **Key Deliberations:** Considered whether to include spaces in trigrams; chose to remove them for maximum robustness and alignment with industry standards.
 Updated tests to reflect the true output of the improved function.
 - **Color Commentary:** The test failures were a gauntlet, but each one brought the code closer to bulletproof.
 Now, every POI name gets the same fair shake—no matter how quirky the spacing or punctuation.
 Regression safety net: deployed!

+---

+### 2025-06-20T07:16:35-04:00 — DuckDB UDF for Spatial Proximity

+- **Task Title / Objective:** Register Python Haversine distance as a DuckDB UDF for efficient SQL-based spatial candidate generation.
+- **Technical Summary:** Integrated the `haversine_distance` Python function into DuckDB as a UDF.
+Demonstrated correctness with a SQL query for NYC-to-LA distance.
+This enables scalable, in-database spatial joins and candidate filtering for POI reconciliation.
+- **Bugs & Obstacles:** Needed to ensure the UDF was correctly registered and callable from SQL.
+Verified with both print output and demo query.
+- **Key Deliberations:** Weighed Python vs. SQL approaches; chose DuckDB UDF for performance, scalability, and portfolio value.
+Ensured the solution is extensible for future spatial features.
+- **Color Commentary:** This is the kind of hybrid engineering that makes a project stand out—Python and DuckDB, working together for analytics magic.
+The demo query’s result was a satisfying proof: spatial features, leveled up!